-Some of the most effective moves are the simplest or ones that build on the basics.
+Some of the most effective moves are the simplest or the ones that build on the basics.
 Here are eight beginner strength-training moves you should master, along with tips and variations to make your workout even better!

 The basic squat should be a normal part of your routine, since squats tone and strengthen your lower body: calves, quads, glutes, and hamstrings.
 Improper form while doing squats can lead to knee pain or other discomfort; learn how to do a squat correctly below.